Hans-Joachim Marseille: The "Star of Africa"

-Schröer, did however, place Marseille's methods into context:

-He was the most amazing and ingenious combat pilot I ever saw.
+Schröer, did however, place Marseille's methods into context: "He was the most amazing and ingenious combat pilot I ever saw.
 He was also very lucky on many occasions.
 He thought nothing of jumping into a fight outnumbered ten to one, often alone, with us trying to catch up to him.
 He violated every cardinal rule of fighter combat.
-He abandoned all the rules.
+He abandoned all the rules."

 On 17 June 1942, Marseille claimed his 100th aerial victory.
-He was the 11th Luftwaffe pilot to achieve the century mark.
-Marseille then returned to Germany for two months leave and the following day was awarded the Knight's Cross of the Iron Cross with Oak Leaves and Swords.
+He was the 11th Luftwaffe pilot to achieve this.
+Marseille then returned to Germany for two months' leave and the following day was awarded the Knight's Cross of the Iron Cross with Oak Leaves and Swords (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub mit Schwertern).
+The presentation was made by Adolf Hitler at the Führerhauptquartier (Führer Headquarters) at Rastenburg on 28 June 1942.

 On 6 August, he began his journey back to North Africa accompanied by his fiancée Hanne-Lies Küpper.
 On 13 August, he met Benito Mussolini in Rome and was presented with the highest Italian military award for bravery, the Gold Medal of Military Valor (Medaglia d'Oro al Valor Militare).
 While in Italy Marseille disappeared for some time, prompting the German authorities to compile a missing persons report, submitted by the Gestapo head in Rome, Herbert Kappler.
 He was finally located.
 According to rumours he had run off with an Italian girl and was eventually persuaded to return to his unit.
 Unusually, nothing was ever said about the incident and no repercussions were visited upon Marseille for this indiscretion.

 Leaving his fiancée in Rome, Marseille returned to combat duties on 23 August.
 1 September 1942 was Marseille's most successful day, claiming to destroy 17 Allied aircraft (nos.
-105–121), and September would see him claim 54 victories, his most productive month.
-The 17 aircraft claimed included eight in 10 minutes; as a result of this feat, he was presented with a Volkswagen Kübelwagen by a Regia Aeronautica squadron, on which his Italian comrades had painted "Otto" (Italian language: Otto = eight).
+105–121), and claim 54 victories for the whole of September, his most productive month.
+The 17 aircraft claimed included eight in 10 minutes; for this he was presented with a Volkswagen Kübelwagen by a Regia Aeronautica squadron, on which his Italian comrades had painted "Otto" (Italian for 'eight').

 This was the most aircraft from Western Allied air forces shot down by a single pilot in one day.
-Only three pilots would ever match this score, while only one pilot would ever surpass it; Emil Lang, on 4 November 1943, scored 18 fighters of the Soviet Air Force on the Eastern Front.
+Only three pilots would ever match this score, and only one pilot surpassed it; Emil Lang, on 4 November 1943, scored 18 fighters of the Soviet Air Force on the Eastern Front.
 The post-war analysis shows that the actual results of the day were probably eight to nine destroyed by Marseille with three or four more damaged.